An Important Issue in Anatomy & Physiology Courses

-For reports and papers, there are web-based plagierism-detection services such as Turnitin that will check a student's paper against a huge database of other papers and publications.
+For reports and papers, there are web-based plagierism-detection services such as Turnitin that will check a student’s paper against a huge database of other papers and publications.
+These (and other services such as GPTzero) may also analyze content to see if it was created by an AI bot.
 Some schools have integrated one or more of these services into their LMS platform.
-Telling your students ahead of time about this service probably works better than sneakily "catching" them after the fact.
+Telling your students ahead of time about this service probably works better than sneakily “catching” them after the fact.
 Why?
 Because it tells them how valuable honesty is to you.

 Another strategy is to assign topics that are somewhat unique and not something easily copied from existing sources.
 Extending this idea, it’s a good idea to change topics frequently so that there’s not a library of student papers out there on your “unique” assignment.